electric-otter/electric-otter/README.md

 Hi!
-Im electric-otter, i want to be popular while maintaining a good code and repositories, im even interested in open source.
-You dont need to make me popular if you dont want to.
-Im moving away from AI cause its bad for coding and also steals from hard workers
+Im electric-otter, im a good developer :)
 # WhiskerDE - The best Linux DE for simple users
 If you find any issues, contribute by reporting issues, and tell me what new features should be added